KenKundert/abraxas/README.rst

 master password and the account name to regenerate the account's password himself and downloads the documents.

-Installing Prerequisites in Fedora with YUM
+Installing Prerequisites in Fedora with Yum
 -------------------------------------------
 Abraxas is compatible with both python 2.6 and beyond or python 3.3 and beyond.
 It requires the following packages to fully function (run these commands as